taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/Components with GDK CLI.md

-# Build and deploy Greengrass component by gdk commands
+# Build and publish Greengrass component by gdk commands

 At first, export **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** to the current terminal session.